SouthernMethodistUniversity/hpc_docs/_sources/tutorials/slurm/slurm.md

 ### The SLURM Job Scheduler

-In this tutorial we'll focus on running serial jobs (both batch and interactive) on M3 (we'll discuss parallel jobs in later tutorial sessions).
+In this tutorial we'll focus on running serial jobs (both batch and interactive) on ManeFrame II (we'll discuss parallel jobs in later tutorial sessions).

 In general, a *job scheduler* is a program that manages unattended